Wheels Up Announces Completion of New York Stock Exchange Listing Through Business Combination with Aspirational Consumer Lifestyle Corp. | ExBulletin

 “Aspirational’s goal has always been to support a premium brand that delivers a compelling vision and lifestyle experience to today’s consumer,” said Ravi Thakran, President and CEO of Aspirational Consumer Lifestyle Corp. and newly appointed Wheels Up Board Member, added, “We are excited for Wheels Up as it grows globally with the innovative Wheels Up Marketplace.

 To commemorate the finalization of the Founder and CEO transaction of Wheels Up Kenny Poet, Ravi Thakran, and select members of the Wheels Up founding and executive teams will ring the closing bell at the NYSE at 4:00 p.m.
 EDT on July 14, 2021.
-A live stream of the event and replay can be accessed by visitinghttps://www.nyse.com/bell.
+A live stream of the event and replay can be viewed by visiting https://www.nyse.com/bell.

 Advisers